Indefinite Pronouns

 - When the indefinite pronoun is the subject of the sentence:

-In this case, the best way is to use a negative indefinite pronoun that corresponds to what the pronoun is referring to, whether it is a thing or a person.
+In this case, the best way is to use a negative indefinite pronoun that corresponds to what the subjects is referring to, whether it is a thing or a person.
 Take a look at these example:

 In this example, 'nobody' is the negative indefinite pronoun.